Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Discussion

 \section{Discussion}

-We present a novel self-supervised learning algorithm inspired by manifold capacity theory.
-Most existing SSL methods can be categorized as either \say{contrastive,} or \say{non-contrastive,} depending on whether they avoid collapse by imposing constraints on the embedding gram or covariance matrix, respectively.
-Our framework strikes a compromise, optimizing the singular values of the embedding matrix itself, leading to a \say{best of both worlds,} effect.
-Learning MMCRs requires neither large batch size (as is typical of instance constrastive methods), nor large embedding dimension (as is typical of feature constrastive methods).
-Finally our method extends naturally to the multi-view case, offering improved performance (more samples leads to a better estimate of each centroid vector) with minimal increases in computational cost (evaluation time for our objective does not grow with the number of views).
+We have presented a novel self-supervised learning algorithm inspired by manifold capacity theory.
+Many existing SSL methods can be categorized as either ``contrastive'' or ``non-contrastive'' depending on whether they avoid collapse by imposing constraints on the embedding gram or covariance matrix, respectively.
+Our framework strikes a compromise, optimizing the singular values of the embedding matrix itself.
+By directly optimizing this population level feature (the spectrum), we are able to encourage alignment and uniformity \citep{wang2020understanding} simultaneously with a single-term objective.
+Additionally, this formulation circumvents the need for making a large number of pairwise comparisons, either between instances or dimensions.
+As a result learning MMCRs is efficient, requiring neither large batch size nor large embedding dimension.
+Finally, our method extends naturally to the multi-view case, offering improved performance with minimal increases in computational cost.

-When trained on several datasets of unlabelled images, our method yields representations whose downstream task performance is comparable to or better than existing SSL methods.
-Furthermore we conducted a gradient-based analysis to examine why the self-supervised learning signal is capable of producing useful representations.
-Finally, motivated by an empirical exploration of the geometrical differences between the representations produced by the three considered methods, we demonstrate that MMCRs can offer improved robustness to adversarial attacks.
+\comment{When trained on several datasets of unlabelled images, our method yields representations whose downstream task performance is comparable to or better than existing SSL methods.
+Furthermore we conducted a gradient-based analysis to examine why the self-supervised learning signal is capable of producing useful representations.}

+\comment{Previous work has proposed manifold capacity theory as a means of understanding the performance of deep neural networks trained using traditional supervised methods \citep{cohen2020separability}.
+Given that manifold capacity theory is particularly well-suited for analyzing high dimensional feature spaces, while many SSL methods are motivated by information criterion, we wondered whether manifold capacity could serve as a useful objective function.} \comment{Here we have developed a measure of manifold capacity for use as an objective function to optimize representations.}